 The pride of Sweden when it was launched in 1628, the 130-ton Vasa was more than 225’ long and 160’ tall when it sank in the middle of Stockholm harbor after sailing barely ¾ mile on its maiden voyage.

 The ship was finally salvaged in 1961 and painstakingly restored.
 For 17 years, it was sprayed day and night with a preservative that replaced the water in the wood’s cells and prevented it from drying out and splitting.

 Now housed in its own museum on the harbor in Stockholm, one of the top 10 places in Sweden, it looks almost exactly as it was when launched, sans the paint, and is the only almost fully intact 17th-century ship ever salvaged.
 As a result, it’s the most famous museum in Scandinavia.

 Open: Daily 10am -5pm / Wednesdays 10am -8pm

 Admission: September – May: Adults 170 SEK (approximately $19) / June – August: Adults 190 SEK (approximately $21) children 18 years and under free at all times.Note: the museum is closed December 23-25 and closes at 3pm on December 31

 Belfast, Northern Ireland – Titanic Belfast

-When I first visited Titanic Belfast I was stunned both by the design of the exhibit as well as the design of the building itself, built right beside the historic site of its construction.
+When I first visited Titanic Belfast, I was stunned both by the exhibit’s design and the design of the building itself, built right beside the historic site of its construction.
 I’ve never been so mesmerized by an exhibition of this type.

 Titanic Quarter Limited